Scaling of Saddle-Node Bifurcations: Degeneracies and Rapid Quantitative Changes: Degenerate Saddle-Nodes

 \subsection{Further Remarks}

-Although degenerate saddle-nodes are not ``generic'' in the space of $C^\I$ 1-parameter vector fields $\dot{x}=f(r,x)$ with $f(0,0)=0=f_x(0,0)$ they still might be observed in practical applications, e.g. due to symmetry inherent in the system or given nonlinear parameter dependencies.\\

-Propositions \ref{prop:rsmooth} and \ref{prop:dgprop2} show that we should expect various power laws as scalings near a saddle-node bifurcation for a smooth vector field.
+Although degenerate saddle-nodes are not dense in the space smooth vector fields they still might be observed in practical applications, e.g. due to symmetry inherent in the system or given nonlinear parameter dependencies.
+Propositions \ref{prop:dgprop2} and \ref{prop:rsmooth} show that we should expect various power laws as scalings near a (degenerate) saddle-node bifurcation for a smooth vector field.
 The natural question arises what happens if we drop the smoothness requirements of our vector field.
 In particular we consider the case when the vector field is only continuous at $(r,x)=(0,0)$.